cosmos/cosmos/whitepaper.md

 blockchain, a mechanism first popularized by cross-chain atomic swaps.
-By openning payment channels with many parties, participants in the lightning network can become focal points for routing the payments of others, leading to a fully connected payment channel network, at the cost of much capital being tied up on payment channels.
+By openning payment channels with many parties, participants in the lightning network can become focal points for routing the payments of others, leading to a fully connected payment channel network, at the cost of capital being tied up on payment channels.

 While the lightning network can also easily extend across multiple independent blockchains to allow for the transfer of _value_ via an exchange market, it cannot be used to assymetrically transfer _tokens_ from one blockchain to another.
 The main benefit of the GnuClear network described here is to enable such direct token transfers.
+That said, we expect payment channels and lightning networks to become widely adopted along with our token transfer mechanism, for cost-saving and privacy reasons.

 TODO also mention ILP here